grand-mother/radiomorphing/README.md

 - injection height in m == z component/height wrt sealvel of the injection point in m, used to define the injection position as (0,0,injectionheight) as reference
 - altitude == actual height in m of injection above sealevel which can differ from the injectionheight in ase of Earth's curvature and differing original coordinate system for the desired antenna positions

-**desired antenna positions**: list of desired antenna positions handed over in x (along North-South), y (along East-West), z (vertical, r.t. sealevel), since positions must be given in the reference frame defined by injection point, for example saved like  [antpos_desired.dat](https://github.com/grand-mother/radiomorphing/blob/master/examples/data/InterpolatedSignals/antpos_desired2.dat)
+**desired antenna positions**: list of desired antenna positions handed over in x (along North-South, pointing to Magnetic North), y (along East-West), z (vertical, r.t. sealevel), since positions must be given in the reference frame defined by injection point, for example saved like  [antpos_desired.dat](https://github.com/grand-mother/radiomorphing/blob/master/examples/data/InterpolatedSignals/antpos_desired2.dat)

 **path reference shower**: the reference shower is simulated in star-shape-patterned planes (see folder GrandEventADetailed2, -> ask me for the 16 planes)